Global Medieval Studies Study Abroad Programs

 Summer programs are cross-listed with the Global Medieval Studies program and can therefore count towards a major or minor.

 Plague, Tuscany, & the Globalization of a Disease

 Faculty: Dr. Timothy Newfield and Dr. Elena Brizio

-This class presents both micro and macro histories of plague.
-On the one hand, you will learn about and visit multiple plague sites in Tuscany, private and public spaces (like hospitals, foundling homes, churches) constructed to help contemporaries cope with the disease and medieval and early modern art that conveys the magnitude of the mortality Italians witnessed firsthand.
+This class presents both micro and macro histories of the plague.
+On the one hand, you will learn about and visit multiple plague sites in Tuscany, private and public spaces (like hospitals, foundling homes, and churches) constructed to help contemporaries cope with the disease and medieval and early modern art that convey the magnitude of the mortality Italians witnessed firsthand.
 Florence in particular is used as an ‘open book’ on the premodern plague experience.
 Key plague sites are also visited in Lucca, Pisa, Prato, and Siena.
 Yet, on the other hand, the Black Death is presented not as an Italian or European disaster but as an Afro-Eurasian catastrophe.
 You will be introduced to plausible evidence of late medieval and early modern demographic ruin from regions as disparate as East Asia, Sub-Saharan Africa and Greenland.

 Location: Livingstone & Basanga, Zambia

 Faculty: Professor Kathryn M. de Luna (Associate Professor.
 Department of History)